 Table 5 also presents the EISD for each project based on project lead times, and determines which projects in a given DP would be considered as potential actionable ISP projects based on their timing for this scenario.
-In the above example, Project 1 and Project 2 would be considered potential actionable ISP projects based on DP 0012, as the project start date matches the EISD or the EISD+1.
-On the other hand, this DP delays development of Project 3 until 2035-36, well beyond its EISD of 2027-28.
-Considering this DP in isolation, Project 3 would not be classified as a potential actionable ISP project and is instead classified as a potential future ISP project.
+In the above example, Project 1 and Project 2 would be considered_potential actionable ISP projects based on DP 0012, as the project start date matches-is earlier than the EISD or the EISD +1 Actionable Window.
+On the other hand, this DP delays development of Project 3 until 2035-36, well beyond its EISD of 2027-28actionable window (Project 3 would be potentially actionable if required in the four years beginning 2027-28).
+Considering this DP in isolation, Project 3 would not be classified as a potential actionable ISP project and is-would instead <a href="matches-is earlier than the EISD of 2027-28actionable window (Project 3 would not be classified as a potential actionable ISP project and is-would instead <a href="matches-is earlier than the EISD of 2027-28actionable window (Project 3 would be potentially actionable if required in the four years beginning 2027-28).
+Considering this DP in isolation, Project 3 would not be classified as a potential actionable ISP project and is actionable ISP project.

 Potential actionable ISP projects within each of the DPs have been bolded above.
 Potential actionable ISP projects would include those projects that are developed at their EISD, or their EISD + 1 year, given the two-yearly cycle of the ISP.
+If a project was made actionable in the previous ISP, then it would be potentially actionable if it is developed at EISD + 3 or earlier (i.e. before EISD + 4; see definition of "Actionable Window" in Section 5.1).